On the asymptotic behavior of Jacobi polynomials with first varying parameter: Main results

-The main point in our approach is to find a good integral representation for Jacobi Polynomials.
-The emerging integrals are treated using standard methods from asymptotic analysis ~\cite{BO,FO0,AE}.
-Although simple, we regard the below lemma as the key technical innovation of our work. \begin{lem} [Integral representation for Jacobi polynomials] Let $n$ be an integer, $a>-1$, $\alpha,\,\beta>-1$, $\lambda\in(0,\,1)$.
-For any $x\in(\lambda,\,1/\lambda)$ we have the following integral representation for the Jacobi polynomials with varying parameters
+Although simple, we regard the below lemma as the main innovation of this work.
+In what follows powers are defined with respect to the principal branch of the complex logarithm, which is denoted by $\Log$. \begin{lem}[Integral representation for JPFVPs] Let $n$ be an integer,{{} let $a>-1$ and $\alpha,\,\beta\in\mathbb{R}$ be such that $(a+1)n+\alpha>-1$. }Given $\lambda\in(0,\,1)$, for any $x\in(\lambda,\,1/\lambda)$ we have the following integral representation for the Jacobi polynomials with first varying parameter